lvaughan33/Forward-Euler/README.md

-Presentation for an undergraduate-level differential equations course.
+Presentation for an undergraduate-level course in differential equations.
 Jupyter notebook includes a discussion of exact solutions vs. numerical approximations, a derivation of Forward Euler, and an application.

 Author: Luke Vaughan